GW190521 as a merger of Proca stars: a potential new vector boson of $8.7 \times 10^{-13}$ eV

-ECOs have been proposed, e.g., as dark-matter candidates.
-In this context, some ECOs invoke the existence of hypothetical ultra-light (i.e.~sub-eV) bosonic particles.
+ECOs have been proposed, e.g., as dark-matter candidates, often invoking the existence of hypothetical ultra-light (i.e.~sub-eV) bosonic particles.
 One common candidate is the pseudo-scalar QCD axion, but other ultra-light bosons arise, e.g., in the string axiverse \cite{Arvanitaki2010}.
-In particular, vector bosons are also motivated in extensions of the Standard Model of elementary particles.
-Such bosons can clump together forming macroscopic entities dubbed bosonic stars.
-These are amongst the simplest and dynamically more robust ECOs proposed so far and their dynamics has been extensively studied, see $e.g.$ \cite{liebling2017dynamical,bezares2017final,palenzuela2017gravitational,sanchis2019head}.
-Scalar boson stars and their vector analogues, Proca stars \cite{brito2016proca,sanchis2017numerical} (PSs), are self-gravitating stationary solutions of the Einstein-(complex, massive) Klein-Gordon~ \cite{Schunck:2003kk} and of the Einstein-(complex) Proca \cite{brito2016proca} systems, respectively.
+In particular, vector bosons are also motivated in extensions of the Standard Model of elementary particles and can clump together forming macroscopic entities dubbed bosonic stars.
+These are amongst the simplest and dynamically more robust ECOs proposed so far and their dynamics has been extensively studied, $e.g.$ \cite{liebling2017dynamical,bezares2017final,palenzuela2017gravitational,sanchis2019head}.
+Scalar boson stars and their vector analogues, Proca stars~\cite{brito2016proca,sanchis2017numerical} (PSs), are self-gravitating stationary solutions of the Einstein-(complex, massive) Klein-Gordon~\cite{Schunck:2003kk} and of the Einstein-(complex) Proca~\cite{brito2016proca} systems, respectively.
 These consist on complex bosonic fields oscillating at a well-defined frequency $\omega$, which determines the mass and compactness of the star.
-Unlike other ECOs, bosonic stars can dynamically form without any fine-tuned condition through the gravitational cooling mechanism \cite{Seidel1994,DiGiovanni2018}.
+Bosonic stars can dynamically form without any fine-tuned condition through the gravitational cooling mechanism \cite{Seidel1994,DiGiovanni2018}.
 While spinning solutions have been obtained for both scalar and vector bosons, the former are unstable against non-axisymmetric perturbations \cite{SanchisGual2019}.
 Hence, we will focus on the vector case in this work.
 For non-self-interacting bosonic fields, the maximum possible mass of the corresponding stars is determined by the boson particle mass $\mu_V$.
 In particular, ultra-light bosons within $10^{-13}\leq\mu_V\leq10^{-10}$~eV, can form stars with maximal masses ranging between $\sim$ 1000 and 1 solar masses, respectively.\\